life4/deal/docs/details/contracts.md

 Deal tries to be as performant as possible, with the following goals in mind:

-+ If something can be done only once (in other words, cached) with benefit for performance, must be done only once.
++ If something can be done only once (in other words, cached) with a benefit to performance, it must be done only once.
-+ Heavy operations must not be performed when decorator is just applied, otherwise it negatively affects the import time for the project that uses deal.
++ Heavy operations must not be performed when decorator is just applied.
+Otherwise, it negatively affects the import time for the project that uses deal.
 + Simplicity must not be sacrificed for performance.

-As the outcome, deal has some heavy operations.
+The outcome of this is that deal has some heavy operations.
 Namely, introspection of the wrapped function and the validator.
-THese operations are performed only once, when the function is called in the first time.
+These operations are performed only once, when the function is called for the first time.
 The idea is similar to how Just-In-Time compilation works in [Julia](https://julialang.org/): compile it only when you need it.

 So, if you benchmark a function decorated with deal, you can either: